-The fascinating time travel of security: How long have insurance policies actually existed?
+The fascinating journey through the history of security: Since when have insurance policies really existed?

 5